bvandewe/CML-Cloud-Manager/docs/observability/metrics.md

 # Metrics Instrumentation Guide

-This guide covers how to implement metrics instrumentation in the Starter App using OpenTelemetry.
+This guide covers how to implement metrics instrumentation in the Cml Cloud Manager using OpenTelemetry.

 ## Table of Contents